Massage parlor: Thailand

-Thailand is known for its unique spa experiences and in particular its healthy and non-sexual traditional Thai massage therapy.
-However, the term "massage parlor" in Thailand is commonly associated with sexual massage.
+There are many businesses in Thailand that provide traditional Thai massage which is therapeutic and non-sexual.
+However, the country also has a large number of massage parlors which are part of the country's sex industry.
+These premises typically contain a large glass window behind which clothed women sit wearing identification numbers.
+Once one of them is chosen by a customer, she takes him into a private room for a bath and sexual services (oral sex or penetrative sex).
+Instead of a salary, the women receive a proportion of the fee paid by the customer, and they are also given tips.
+Massage parlor workers typically earn around twice what is earned by those working in conventional brothels, mainly due to their having a greater number of customers.

-In 1996, foreign women made up the majority of prostitutes from 40 sex establishments in 18 border provinces that were actually brothels masquerading as karaoke bars, restaurants and traditional massage parlours.
-In some venues, there were no Thai women at all.
-In mid-1997, an increasing number of young girls, more than 60% of whom were under 18, were entering Thailand through the Mae Sai checkpoint into massage parlors and brothels.
+In 1996, foreign women made up the majority of prostitutes from forty sex establishments in eighteen border provinces that were actually brothels masquerading as karaoke bars, restaurants and traditional massage parlours.
+In some venues though, there were no Thai women at all.
+In mid-1997, an increasing number of young girls, more than 60% of which were under 18 years old, were entering Thailand through the Mae Sai checkpoint into massage parlors, brothels, etc.

 The legal difference between a "spa" and a "massage parlour" is unclear.
-The Federation of Thai Spa Associations (FTSPA) in 2016 urged authorities to clamp down on sexual services offered at some massage parlours.
+The Federation of Thai Spa Associations (FTSPA) in 2016 urged authorities to clamp down on sexual services being offered at some massage parlours.
 The FTSPA maintains that influential figures have used legal loopholes to open "pretty spas" or massage parlours where tourists can buy sexual services.